RikkiGibson/csharplang/defaultable-structs.md

 ```

 ### Object creations may create defaultable or non-defaultable instances
+It's desirable to make it so uninitialized property warnings are close to the object creation site.
+For example, we don't necessarily want to let you create an object, then have you use it 100 lines later and warn "sorry, it's not fully initialized".
+Instead, we can have a "common" path where object creations either:
+- use a non-defaultable constructor and continue to work as they always have
+- use a defaultable constructor with no `~` annotation, and compiler enforces that non-nullable members are initialized
+- use a defaultable constructor with an `~` annotation, and defer any potential initialization warnings until use.
 ```cs
 var c3_1 = new C3~(); // ok. creates a defaultable instance without warnings.
 var c3_2 = new C3(); // warning: non-nullable property 'Prop' was not initialized.